Abandonment of illegitimate minor children

 My niece (an illegitimate child of my sister) was abandoned in the Philippines, in the care of our old neighbors.
 May I know who will be responsible for the child, so we know the custodial rights involved regarding my sister and the father of my niece.

-Dear Lorraine,
+Dear Writer,

 In accordance with the Family Code, it is the mother who has parental authority over the illegitimate child.
-Art.
-176 of the Family Code states that, “Illegitimate children shall use the surname and shall be under the parental authority of their mother, and shall be entitled to support in conformity with this Code.”
+Article 176 of the Family Code states that, “Illegitimate children shall use the surname and shall be under the parental authority of their mother, and shall be entitled to support in conformity with this Code.”

-In this case, the mother may file a petition for custody of minors, following Sec 2 of the Rules on Custody of Minors and Writ of Habeas Corpus in Relation to Custody of Minors.
+In this case, the mother may file a petition for custody of minors, following Section 2 of the Rules on Custody of Minors and Writ of Habeas Corpus in Relation to Custody of Minors.
 This section reads, “a verified petition for the rightful custody of a minor may be filed by any person claiming such right.”

 Note that there are a number of factors that shall be taken into consideration in determining custody of the child, primarily the best interests of the minor child.